Joseph-Oundo/Modeling-EPF-tick-control/README.md

 This repository contains code used in the following paper.

 Joseph W Oundo, Nienke Hartemink, Mart C.M. de Jong, Constantianus J.M.
 Koenraadt, Shewit Kalayou, Daniel Masiga, Quirine ten Bosch.
 (2025).
-Biological tick control: modeling the potential impact of entomopathogenic fungi on the transmission of East Coast fever in cattle.
+Biological control of ticks in domestic environments: Modeling the potential impact of entomopathogenic fungi on the transmission of East Coast fever in cattle.
 Ticks and tick-borne diseases, 16(1), 102435. https://doi.org/10.1016/j.ttbdis.2024.102435

 ## Description of the different R files and the figures generated